Reviews 2023-05-31

 Wearing them:

 The nose pads are the most comfortable part of the glasses and I found that spending a minute to perfect the nose fit really affected the total comfort of wearing the shades.
-I haven’t worn these for more than 20 minutes at once yet (mostly as a way to spice up my least favorite weekly Zoom calls at work), so I haven’t yet added the shrink wrap to the arms, but I do think they’ll be perfectly comfortable for an extended night out with that installed.
-(Well as comfortable as novelty glasses can get, at least.
+I haven’t worn these for more than 20 minutes at once yet, but I do think they’ll be perfectly comfortable for an extended night out.

-The RGB LEDs on these glasses are extremely bright when at the full brightness setting, which is pretty cool depending on the use-case.
+The RGB LEDs on these glasses are extremely bright when at the full brightness setting.
 All of them are pointed away from your eyes, so while they don’t affect your eyes they will reflect back intensely off of things close to you.
-It’s best to do some fine-tuning in the mirror before you go out.
-There’s a fine line between the life of the party and that guy with the annoyingly bright novelty glasses.

 I think the biggest caveat on the shades is that you need to be ready for the inconvenience of having a cord running down the back of your neck.
-We are a bit spoiled by the finished electronic wearables on the market these days so cords can feel pretty stifling.
 If you want to go nuts, here is a great little write up about one of Macetech’s customers building an onboard battery onto the shades.
-I think it is clear that these are supposed to be wearable art more than they are supposed to be totally streamlined consumer electronic devices, so they definitely get a pass.

 Style: